 The State Animal of Ladakh

-The snow leopard was announced as the state animal of Ladakh in Northern India on1 September 2021 alongside the black-knecked crane which was announced as the state bird.
+The snow leopard was announced as the state animal of Ladakh in Northern India on 1 September 2021 alongside the black-necked crane which was announced as the state bird.

 Interesting Facts About Snow Leopards